yuvrajiro/COBRA/README.md

 algorithm, This is a straight forward implementation of the algorithm that is based on the paper.

-It is based upon Scikit-Survival Estimators.
+It is based upon Scikit-Learn Estimators.

 ### TODO :